tc39/proposal-iterator.range/compare.md

 Many methods can be handled by the Iterator helper proposal.
 Many methods require a non-lazy semantics.

+#### Rust

+-   `isEmpty`: Not included yet, wait for community feedback
+-   `impl Index<Range<usize>> for String`: Related to the slice notation proposal, also see https://github.com/tc39/proposal-Number.range/issues/22#issuecomment-641864077

 ## Notes

 1. Python means Python 3 in this document.